The Mohr Legacy

 Ann has been active with non-profit organizations as the past Executive Director of the Ashland Symphony, Finance Manager of the Ashland County Council on Aging, treasurer for the Center Street Historic District Association, board member of the Ashland Care Center, board member of the Chicago School of Violin Making and Local Coordinator and volunteer for the AARP Tax-Aide Program, retiring after 13th years.
 She is currently the Managing Partner of Mohr & Mohr, Business Manager of Learning Trade Secrets, and Executive Officer of NuBow Inc.

 Prior to becoming a bow maker, Kate worked as a research biologist in Developmental and Reproductive Toxicology for Wil Research (now James River Laboratories).
-She currently runs a Facebook page for New Violin Professionals - an educational site for individuals new to the industry that are working as dealers, makers, and restorers.
-Kate is also an Assistant Instructor to Rodney at Learning Trade Secrets, and does finish work on the NuBows.
+Kate is also an Assistant Instructor to Rodney at Learning Trade Secrets.

 Kate currently works in Cleveland on Mondays and Thursdays with colleague Alex Loskutov.
 Alex is an incredibe instrument maker and restorer who has recently moved to the Cleveland area from Los Angeles.
 For an appointment you can contact Kate at filledemohr.com and Alex at loskutovviolins.com.

 Shop DogsEvery member of the family has a special job at Mohr & Mohr.
 Music fills the shop as Rodney finds inspiration for his craftsmanship.
-Our shop dogs are all gone, Flying Crocodile (gone in 2021), Tatty (gone in 2022) and Tilly (gone in 2025).
-Flyn makes an occasional visit to the shop to help keep things under control while Rodney is hard at work.
-Dogs were actually a big part of our bow making business, as they made the shop feel relaxed by bringing a calming sense to the environment.
+Three of our shop dogs are gone, Flying Crocodile (2021), Tatty (2022) and Tilly (2025).
+Flyn makes an occasional visit to the shop to help keep things under control while Rodney is hard at work, but he doesn't stay long.
+Dogs were actually a big part of our bow making business, as they made the shop feel relaxed by bringing a calmness to the environment.

 The Mohr & Mohr shop is our second home.
 This brings life to our work and thus passed along to your bow.
 Your bow is made with the finest raw materials and brought to a smooth finish with our personal care and craftsmanship.
 Keep an eye out for the newest NuBow creation coming to a shop near you in 2025.